44 Flying Fast – Supersonic & Hypersonic Flight

 • Understand the additional technical challenges for aircraft flying at hypersonic speeds.

-• Know how to calculate aerodynamic coefficients in hypersonic flow.
+• Know how to calculate aerodynamic coefficients on bodies in hypersonic flow.

 History